jhonatademuner/localif/README.md

 - The second framework is focused on image recognition.
 The input photo descriptors are extracted and Euclidean distances are calculated between it and the database image descriptors.
 - The results are averaged weighted on each base image, providing greater accuracy.
 - The structure is sorted based on the results, from lowest to highest value, displaying the five most similar locations and their corresponding images.
-  Note: The use of photos from locations other than the IFES Campus Serra can lead to wrong results, as the database is specific to that territory.
+  Note: The usage of photos from locations other than the IFES Campus Serra can lead to inaccurate results, as the database is specific to that territory.

 ## Project Access